 I like to serve this Lemon-Garlic Edamame Dip with fresh veggies, rice crackers, or even as a delicious sandwich spread.
 Paired with a Clif Bar, it also makes a great gluten-free meal.

 - 1 (15-ounce) can cannellini beans, drained and rinsed

 - Place edamame in a microwave-safe container and add 3 tablespoons water.

 - Cover and microwave edamame for 7 minutes, stirring twice.
 Drain edamame and allow to cool slightly before proceeding.

 - Place garlic cloves in food processor and pulse until minced.

-- Add edamame, beans, lemon, olive oil, salt, and paprika to food processor, as well as 1/4 cup water.
+- Add edamame, beans, lemon juice, olive oil, salt, and paprika to food processor, as well as ¼ cup water.

 - Process mixture until smooth, stirring occasionally, and adding additional water if needed.

-- Season to taste with additional salt, if necessary.
+- Season to taste with additional salt, if desired.